 After the selection of an industry and product, the next problem for the entrepreneur is to select the project.
 The selection of a project depends upon the personal preferences of the entrepreneur, earnings of the entrepreneur, returns on investment and future prospects of the product.
 How much cash the entrepreneur can invest in his enterprise also plays an important role in the selection of a project.
 He should also study the Govt. policies for the particular project.
 All the formalities, licenses or permissions needed for the project should be examined by entrepreneur.
 Whether such licenses or permissions are available easily or not should also be examines.
-The entrepreneur has also to see if any restriction or control is there for the raw materials, finished products, the price of raw materials and finished product and their movements etc. which may affect the prospects of the project.
+The entrepreneur has also to see if any restriction or control is there for the raw materials, finished products, the project.
 He should also examine the possibility of restrictions on such matters in future.
 The project should be viable and acceptable to all the agencies.
 Again the entrepreneur has to examine the future prospects of his project.
-Examine the future includes study of the technology, possibilities of changes in technology, changes in the taste, fashion and custom of people.
+Examine the future includes study of the technology, Entrepreneurship & Management & Smart Technology possibilities of changes in technology, changes in the taste, fashion and custom of people.
 These factors will influence the future demand and prospects of the product and project.

-PROJECT REPORT PREPARATION
+UNIT 3 PROJECT REPORT PREPARATION